 Rescinding offers of admission.
-The director of admissions has the authority to rescind an offer of admission to a student who, after being admitted to the University, fails to maintain the level of academic and achievement standards that were displayed in the information the student submitted when applying for admission to the University.
+The director of admissions has the authority to rescind an offer of admission to a student who, after being admitted to the University, fails to maintain the level of academic, achievement, or honor code standards that were displayed in the information the student submitted when applying for admission to the University.